LLM Inference at the Edge: Mobile, NPU, and GPU Performance Efficiency Trade-offs Under Sustained Load: Discussion

 \subsection{The Case for Dedicated Edge NPUs}

-The Hailo-10H demonstrates that purpose-built NPU inference is thermally stable at a fraction of mobile platform power draw.
-At 6.914~tok/s and 1.87~W, it delivers energy proportionality comparable to the RTX~4050 despite operating at $19\times$ lower throughput.
-The platform exhibits near-zero performance variance, deterministic prefill time, and a power envelope compatible with battery or low-wattage PSU operation.
-For proactive agent scenarios, where responses are generated asynchronously and consistent availability is more critical than low latency, this trade-off is compelling.
+The Hailo-10H occupies a different point in the design space.
+At 6.914~tok/s and 1.87~W, it operates at $19\times$ lower throughput than the battery-throttled RTX~4050 and 3.4$\times$ lower than the iPhone~16 Pro's Hot-state plateau, but it does so with near-zero performance variance (CV~= 0.04\%), deterministic prefill time, no thermal throttling, and a power envelope compatible with battery or low-wattage PSU operation indefinitely.
 The cold-start model loading cost (11.86~s) is a one-time overhead that does not affect steady-state operation.

+Energy per token on the Hailo-10H (270.5~mJ, whole-system) is of the same order as the RTX~4050's GPU-level figure (297.3~mJ) and the S24 Ultra's display-off fuel-gauge estimate (146~mJ), but we stress that these three measurements are not directly comparable in scope (Section~\ref{sec:limitations}).
+The defensible claim is that the Hailo-10H does not trade off significantly worse energy-per-token for its low power envelope, not that it achieves GPU-class per-joule efficiency.

-The principal limitation of the current deployment is throughput: at 6.914~tok/s, response generation for a 500-token reply requires approximately 72 seconds, acceptable for background summarisation or scheduled digest generation, but prohibitive for interactive turn-by-turn dialogue.
-This constraint is, however, substantially attributable to the deployment configuration rather than the NPU itself.
-Further gains are plausible through batched or speculative decoding strategies adapted for NPU dispatch.
-The 6.914~tok/s figure should therefore be read as a conservative lower bound on Hailo-class NPU inference rather than a ceiling, and the thermal and efficiency properties demonstrated here are likely to persist as throughput improves with better host integration.
+The principal limitation is latency.
+At 6.914~tok/s, a 500-token reply takes $\sim$72 seconds.
+This is acceptable for background summarisation, scheduled digest generation, or asynchronous agent tasks where the user is not waiting on the response, but prohibitive for interactive turn-by-turn dialogue.
+The 6.914~tok/s figure is also substantially attributable to the deployment configuration rather than the NPU itself, and gains are plausible through batched or speculative decoding strategies adapted for NPU dispatch.
+The present result should therefore be read as a conservative lower bound on Hailo-class NPU inference rather than a ceiling; the thermal and efficiency properties demonstrated here are likely to persist as throughput improves with better host integration.